|IFRS 15 & IFRS 16 - NEW online sessions!|

 - Case studies, examples and calculations

-- Effect of new lease accounting on Financial Statements
+- Impacts of new lease accounting on Financial Statements, metrics and covenants

-2. IFRS 15 Revenue from Contracts with Customers - replacing current IAS 18 Revenue, IAS 11 Construction Contracts and all revenue related interpretations in their entirety
+2. IFRS 15 Revenue from Contracts with Customers - replaced IAS 18 Revenue, IAS 11 Construction Contracts and all revenue related interpretations in their entirety for financial years starting on/after 1 January 2018.

 IFRS 15 is covered in detail.
 Topics include: